Shawn Grate: Elizabeth Griffith

 Elizabeth Griffith had been missing for about a month before Grate was arrested.
-Her body was found at the Yellow Ashland house where Grate was arrested.
+Her body was found at the Ashland house where Grate was arrested.
 An autopsy concluded she was strangled to death.

 Candice Cunningham

-Grate led police to what he claimed was Cunningham's body in neighboring Richland County on the day of his arrest.
-Police found the body behind a house that had previously burned down.
-The Richland County Sheriff's office officially confirmed that the body found was Cunningham's on November 1, 2016.
+Candice Cunningham was 29 years old and believed she had found the perfect guy when she met Grate.
+They had a 5-year on-and-off relationship.
+Grate led police to what he said was Cunningham's body in neighboring Richland County on the day of his arrest.
+Police found the body behind a house that had burned down.
+He had confessed to killing her in June of 2016, but not before she endured around 3 days of torture.
+Grate described her as "a problem."
+The Richland County Sheriff's office officially confirmed on November 1, 2016 that the body found was Cunningham's.

 Rebekah Leicy

-Based on information supplied by Grate, police have reopened the investigation into Leicy's death.
+Based on information supplied by Grate, police reopened the investigation into Leicy's death.
 Her body was found in March 2015, and her death was originally ruled a drug overdose.
-Grate says he strangled her after she stole $4.00 from him in his place of work.
+Grate says he strangled her after she stole $4 from him in his place of work.

 Dana Lowrey

 Grate claims to have killed another woman who was found dead in Marion County, Ohio in 2006 and remained unidentified for 13 years.
-Grate has stated he believes her name was Dana.
+Grate stated he believed her name was Dana.
 In January 2018, isotope analysis indicated she was likely from the Southern United States.
 The victim was identified in June 2019 by the DNA Doe Project as Dana Nicole Lowrey, 23, of Minden, Louisiana.
-Lowrey had two daughters aged 1 and 5 at the time of her death and was separated from her daughters’ father.
+At the time of her death Lowrey had two daughters aged 1 and 5 and was separated from their father.